QBobWatson/ipe2tikz/README.md

 ### Coordinate transformations

-Objects in ipe may have coordinate transformations applied to them.
+Objects in Ipe may have coordinate transformations applied to them.
 In order to produce readable TikZ code, these are handled as follows.

 + If the transformation is just a translation, it is absorbed into any path coordinates.
-This is the only reasonable thing to do, since any time you translate an object in ipe, you are actually updating the transformation matrix.
+This is the only reasonable thing to do, since any time you translate an object in Ipe, you are actually updating the transformation matrix.

 + For path objects and group, if the transformation has a nontrivial linear